mlresearch/v70/_posts/2017-07-17-hernandez-lobato17a.md

   sampling (PDTS).
 We show that, in small scale problems, PDTS performs similarly as parallel expected improvement (EI), a batch version of the most widely used BO heuristic.
-Additionally, in settings where parallel EI does not scale, PDTS outperforms other scalable baselines such as a greedy search, $ε$-greedy approaches and a random search method.
+Additionally, in settings where parallel EI does not scale, PDTS outperforms other scalable baselines such as a greedy search, $\epsilon$-greedy approaches and a random search method.
 These results show that PDTS is a successful solution for large-scale parallel BO.
 layout: inproceedings
 id: hernandez-lobato17a
 tex_title: Parallel and Distributed Thompson Sampling for Large-scale Accelerated